 MacSoft has released

-to Age of Empires III, its recently released Macintosh conversion of the popular real time strategy game.
+an update to Age of Empires III, its recently released Macintosh conversion of the popular real time strategy game.
 The update fixes what MacSoft describes as “several minor issues that have affected gameplay.”

 Age of Empires III returns players to the Age of Discovery, when European explorers pushed westward to explore the boundaries of the New World.
 The game spans hundreds of years as you help different members of a pioneering clan first explore the New World then settle it, fighting skirmishes with foes and eventually building an industrial empire that links the two coasts.